-9.3.3 SILCS-MC pose refinement protocol details
+10.3.3 SILCS-MC pose refinement protocol details

 Pose refinement spawns five independent single-core serial jobs per ligand, and each run involves a maximum of 10 cycles of MC/SA sampling of the ligand within a 1 Å sphere.
 The center of the sphere is defined as the center-of-geometry of the input ligand pose.
 Each of cycles consists of 100 steps of MC at high temperature followed by 1000 steps of SA towards a lower temperature.

 At the beginning of each cycle, the ligand orientation/conformation will be reset to the one found in the input file.
-MC sampling moves are: i) molecular translation with a maximum step size of 1 Å, ii) molecular rotation with a maximum step size of 180 degrees, and iii) intramolecular dihedral rotation, only the rotatable dihedral angles are selected for MC moves.
+MC sampling moves are: i) molecular translation with a maximum step size of 1 Å, ii) molecular rotation with a maximum step size of 180 degrees, and iii) intramolecular dihedral rotation with a maximum step size of 180 degrees.
+For intramolecular dihedral rotation, only the rotatable dihedral angles are selected for MC moves.
 The lowest LGFE scoring pose from the MC sampling is used as starting pose in the following SA sampling.
 SA sampling moves are smaller than for the MC phase: i) molecular translation with a maximum step size of 0.2 Å, ii) molecular rotation with a maximum step size of 9 degrees, iii) intramolecular dihedral rotation with a maximum step size of 9 degrees.
-The lowest LGFE scoring pose from the MC phase: i) molecular translation with a maximum step size of 0.2 Å, ii) molecular rotation with a maximum step size of 9 degrees.
-The lowest LGFE scoring pose from the SA is saved in the multi-frame PDB file 3\silcsmc/<run>/pdb/
+The lowest LGFE scoring pose from the SA is saved in the multi-frame PDB file $3_silcsmc/<run>/pdb/<lig>mc.<run>.pdb.$

-9.4 Best-pose retrieval
+10.4 Best-pose retrieval